untapped-inc/sema-docs/README.md

 ### Where are things located

-* All the configurations are handled through the `mkdocs.yml`.
+* All the configurations are handled through the `mkdocs.yml` file.
 This is also where the navigation menu is handled.
 * The `docs` directory contains all the pages.
 They are all in Markdown.
 All the directories and files have self explanatory names.
 * The intro page is at `docs/index.md`
 * `docs/assets` contains assets like images, extra CSS and extra JS - check the `extra_css` option from the `mkdocs.yml` file.